mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 2. Add `nvidia nvidia_modeset nvidia_uvm nvidia_drm` to the `MODULES` array in `/etc/mkinitcpio.conf`.
 This will ensure that the NVIDIA driver is always loaded early in the boot process.
 The module will be ignored and unloaded if not needed on the system currently in use.

 3. Do not use any legacy kernel option such as `video=` or `vga=`.
 There are lots of old guides still suggesting to use them, but they are not compatible with KMS and should not be used anymore.

+## 5.4.
+It's impossible to log in via a display manager, or logging from a tty complains that the user directory is missing

+This is an issue almost always caused by `/home` not being mounted correctly.
+Either check that `/home` is correctly configured in `/etc/fstab`, or that `zfs-mount` is enabled and running alongside the `zfs` target.

 # 6. Conclusion